THOMAS WILLIAM PACKWOOD 1888–1918

 Killed in action in the attack near Vlamertinghe, Belgium, on 1st October 1918, age 30

-Age 2 living at 20 Curtis Street, Hucknall with widowed mother Mary and uncle Robert Parsons (Head)
+Age two, living at 20 Curtis Street, Hucknall with widowed mother Mary, brother Henry, fourteen, sisters Helen, nine, Annie, six, and uncle Robert Parsons (Head).
+His father Thomas died 11 July 1888.

 Age 12 living on Victoria Street, Radcliffe on Trent with widowed mother Mary, brother Henry 14, and sisters Helen 19, and Annie 16.

-Age 22, living on Cropwell Road, Radcliffe on Trent with widowed mother Mary, brother Henry, 24, a clerk, and sister Helen, 29, an assistant teacher.
+Age 22, living on Victoria Street, Radcliffe on Trent with widowed mother Mary, brother Henry, 24, a clerk, and sister Helen, 29, an assistant teacher.
 He is employed as a bricklayer.

 Service Number: 36412